Weirdo

 'Finally.'

-Kael hurried toward the source, cutting through a curved walkway that opened into a wide, open space.
+He hurried toward the source, cutting through a curved walkway that opened into a wide, open space, a statue garden.

 And at the center of that garden, a peculiar scene was unfolding.